Humility-hp/Lil-lemon/README.md

 4. To view static page: /api/home

 database details are in the settings.py file if neccesary
-Note: check the main branch to see the project i have uploaded
+Note: check the master branch to see the project i have uploaded